liyapaul24/Team_Project_Online_Retail/README.md

 LIMIT 1;
 ```

+2. We extracted ...

-#### Data Analysis
+## Data Analysis

-We analyzed the data using Python and visualized the results:
+1. We analyzed the data using Python and visualized the results

 ```python
 import pandas as pd